sos-berlin/scheduler-cli-powershell/README.md

 * PowerShell provides a number of locations for modules, see $env:PSModulePath for predefined module locations.
 * Download/unzip the JobScheduler CLI module
- * either to a user's module location, e.g. for Windows `C:\Users\sosap\Documents\WindowsPowerShell\Modules\` or `/home/sosap/.local/share/powershell/Modules` for a Linux environment
+ * either to a user's module location, e.g. for Windows `C:\Users\<user-name>\Documents\WindowsPowerShell\Modules\` or `/home/<user-name>/.local/share/powershell/Modules` for a Linux environment
  * or to a location that is available for all users, e.g. `C:\Windows\system32\WindowsPowerShell\v1.0\Modules\`
  * or to an arbitrary location that later on is specified when importing the module.
 * Directory names might differ according to PowerShell versions.
 * The required JobScheduler CLI module folder name is *JobScheduler*.
-If you download the module it is wrapped in a folder that specifies the current branch, e.g. *scheduler-cli-powershell-1.1.0*.
-Manually create the *JobScheduler* folder in the module location and add the contents of the *scheduler-cli-powershell-1.1.0* folder from the archive.
+If you download the module it is wrapped in a folder that specifies the current branch, e.g. *scheduler-cli-powershell-1.2.0*.
+Manually create the *JobScheduler* folder in the module location and add the contents of the *scheduler-cli-powershell-1.2.0* folder from the archive.

 ## Import Module